railsware/jdt/readme.txt

     </div>
   </div>

-Notice that level of nesting doesn't matter: div.statistics might be two divs deeper into div.library and JDT will handle it.
+Notice that level of nesting doesn't matter: div.statistics might be any level deeper into div.library and JDT will handle it.
+Main point is that selectors structure must be respected.

 JDT processing can be launched with